Booker T Washington Vs W. E. B. Du Bois

 Order now

-Though they had been freed, the Reconstruction era after the civil war failed to secure the rights of African Americans as citizens.
-By the late 19th century lynchings, segregation laws, and restrictions on their ability to vote practically made the rights guaranteed to them by the 13th, 14th, and 15th amendments after the war meaningless.
-During the post reconstruction years in the United States, the primary concern amongst the intellectuals of the African American community were to come up with a solution as to how they could come to live within a society that still refused to recognize them as equals.
+Although they had been freed, the Reconstruction era after the Civil War failed to secure the rights of African Americans as citizens.
+By the late 19th century, lynchings, segregation laws, and restrictions on their ability to vote practically made the rights guaranteed to them by the 13th, 14th, and 15th amendments after the war meaningless.
+During the post-reconstruction years in the United States, the primary concern among the intellectuals of the African American community was to come up with a solution as to how they could live within a society that still refused to recognize them as equals.
 Two intellectuals emerged with their own ideas as to how to solve this conundrum.

-Booker T. Washington was born as a slave on a farm in western Virginia.
-The exact month, date and year of his birth are unknown as a result of slavery, however the year 1856 is what one will find on his headstone.
+Booker T. Washington was born as a slave on a farm in Western Virginia.
+The exact month, date and year of his birth are unknown as a result of slavery; however, the year 1856 is what one will find on his headstone.
 The rest of his ancestry also remains quite a mystery.
-Together with his older brother and younger sister, his mother, Jane, an African American woman who was herself enslaved, raised him.
+His mother, Jane, an African American woman who was herself enslaved, together with his older brother and younger sister, raised him.

-As a young boy Washington was sent to work in salt factories and coal mines, while at the same time working as a houseboy for a white family.
-Due to Abraham Lincoln’s issuing of the emancipation proclamation this would prove to be somewhat actual employment as opposed to slave labor.
-As far as education was concerned Washington began taking night classes at a school which was open to African Americans.
+As a young boy, Washington was sent to work in salt factories and coal mines while simultaneously working as a houseboy for a white family.
+Due to Abraham Lincoln’s Emancipation Proclamation, this would prove to be actual employment as opposed to slave labor.
+Regarding education, Washington began taking night classes at a school open to African Americans.

 He would eventually be allowed to participate in the day classes for a few months.
-From then on young Booker’s schedule would be comprised of him getting up early in the morning to work until nine, and return for at least two more hours of work straight away after the school was closed in the afternoon.
-So after he was done working in the salt and coal, Washington officially began and would continue his education at the Hampton Normal and Agricultural Institute in Virginia.
+From then on, young Booker’s schedule comprised getting up early in the morning to work until nine, then returning for at least two more hours of work immediately after the school closed in the afternoon.
+After finishing his work in the salt and coal, Washington officially began and would continue his education at the Hampton Normal and Agricultural Institute in Virginia.

 Upon entering Hampton, Washington learned to value the importance of receiving an education.
-Though perhaps such is not an accurate statement as it seems he always had an appreciation for learning.
+However, perhaps such is not an accurate statement as it seems he always had an appreciation for learning.

 The deadline is too short to read someone else's essay